 Unsettled Trades Adjustment

 If you use the Xero-linked cash account for funding trades, you can also use a feature that will automatically account for any portfolio balance discrepancies due to unsettled trades.
 Since trades appear in Sharesight in a matter of seconds, but the cash is not debited from the funding account for up to three days (T+3 rule), this feature will automatically offset the value of the newly purchased shares with the appropriate amount of cash.
 This unsettled cash balance will then automatically reverse itself after three days.
 When this is in effect you’ll notice a new line item under the cash holding titled Unsettled Trades Adjustment.

-To toggle this feature on or off, go to the Settings menu within the portfolio and tick the box next to Calculate Cash Accounts Adjustments.
+To toggle this feature on or off, go to the Settings menu within the portfolio and under Basic details tick the box next to ‘Apply cash account accrual adjustment’.

 The ‘Apply cash account accrual adjustment’ setting used to create an unsettled trades adjustment also relates to payouts.